A ‘spectacular’ fireball lit the Pacific Northwest sky. A SpaceX rocket was to blame, authorities say.

 That scene repeated itself up and down the Pacific Northwest as the object lit up skies from Portland to Seattle.
 Videos filled Facebook and Twitter as viewers speculated about its origins.
 Missile test gone wrong?
 Horrific aircraft accident?
 Some viewers were audibly worried.

-“Mom, are we OK?” one of Allori’s children asks in a video she posted to Twitter.
+“Mom, are we okay?” one of Allori’s children asks in a video she posted to Twitter.

 In fact, it was probably a second-stage rocket from a SpaceX Falcon 9 harmlessly burning up as it hurtled back into the atmosphere.
-The rocket was meant to decelerate and flame out quietly over the sea south of Australia, according to Jonathan McDowell, an astronomer at the Harvard Smithsonian Center for Astrophysics, but that procedure apparently failed.
+The rocket was meant to decelerate and flame out without fanfare over the sea south of Australia, according to Jonathan McDowell, an astronomer at the Harvard Smithsonian Center for Astrophysics, but that procedure apparently failed.

 Local authorities said they didn’t expect any debris to rain down to the surface.

 “While we await further confirmation on the details, here’s the unofficial information we have so far.
-The widely reported bright objects in the sky were the debris from a Falcon 9 rocket 2nd stage that did not successfully have a deorbit burn,” the National Weather Service Seattle said on Twitter.
+The widely reported bright objects in the sky were the debris from a Falcon 9 rocket 2nd stage that did not successfully have a deorbit burn,” the National Weather Service in Seattle said on Twitter.

 The service added, “There are NO expected impacts on the ground in our region at this time.”